Now accepting applications for summer 2018 session!

 This weeklong overnight intensive is a great introduction to bushcraft and outdoor living.
 The course covers the most vital skills and knowledge for someone with a budding interest in the outdoors.
 Whether that interest is on hiking, camping or simply walking through the woods, Students will leave this course with a greater understanding of the natural world, and their place in it.
+Deadline for registration is July 15th.

 This course will cover: